Industry Task Force

-The Fashion Taskforce operates as an industry sub-group of the SMI and is chaired by Federico Marchetti, Founder of the YOOX Net-a-Porter Group.
-Its members are drawn from across a range of brands, platforms and retailers from all over the world, including; Aura Blockchain Consortium, Brunello Cucinelli, Burberry, Chloé, Eon, Gabriela Hearst, Giorgio Armani, Johnstons Of Elgin, Moda Operandi, Mulberry, Selfridges, Stella McCartney, The Dubai Mall, Vestiaire Collective and Zalando.
+The Fashion Task Force operates as an industry sub-group of the SMI and is chaired by Federico Marchetti, technology entrepreneur and sustainable fashion pioneer.
+Its members are drawn from across a range of brands, platforms and retailers from all over the world, including; Aura Blockchain Consortium, Brunello Cucinelli, Burberry, Chloé, Emaar Properties - Noon.com, EON, Gabriela Hearst, Giorgio Armani, Johnstons Of Elgin, Moda Operandi, Mulberry, Puig, Selfridges, Stella McCartney, Vestiaire Collective and Zalando.

 The fashion industry is one of the biggest polluters on the planet and so if we are to tackle climate change, we need to make clothing production much more sustainable.
 To do this correctly, we need cross-industry collaboration that goes beyond borders and brands.
 That is why I am so pleased that some of the world’s top fashion businesses have joined forces to transform the industry and work to ensure our fashion choices don’t cost us the planet.

-I am deeply honoured to have been asked by His Royal Highness to lead this Taskforce.
+I am deeply honoured to have been asked by The former Prince of Wales to lead this Task Force.
 The fashion industry is an incredibly creative and economically powerful world but if it is to survive and indeed thrive in the future it has to use technology to put sustainability at the very heart of its operating models.
 It is what consumers are demanding and it is what the planet desperately needs.

 The Fashion Task Force announced the rollout of the Digital ID, a transformational technology that uses data to inform customers of the sustainability credentials of their purchases and facilitate the delivery of circularity at scale, at G20 2021.